get-convex/aggregate/README.md

     [just want a counter](#total-count-and-randomization).

 You can use sorting to partition your data set.
-If you want to keep track of the leaderboard scores for each user, use a tuple of `[username, score]` as the key.
-Then you can bound your queries with a prefix of the key, like `aggregateScoreByUser.count(ctx, { prefix: [username] })` which will count all scores for the given user.
+If you want to keep track of multiple games with scores for each user, use a tuple of `[game, username, score]` as the key.
+Then you can bound your queries with a prefix of the key, like

+1. `aggregateByGame.count(ctx, { prefix: [game] })` counts how many times
+    a given game has been played
+2. `aggregateByGame.count(ctx, { prefix: [game, username] })` counts how many
+    times a given user has played a given game.
+3. `aggregateByGame.max(ctx, { prefix: [game, username] })` returns the high
+    score for a given user in a given game.

+Pay attention to the sort order when aggregating.
+While `aggregateByGame.max(ctx, { prefix: [game] })` looks like it might give the highest score for a game, it actually gives the user with the highest username who has played that game (like "Zach").
+To get the highest score for a game, you would need to aggregate with key `[game, score]`.

 ## More examples

-The aggregate component can efficiently calculate all of these:
+The Aggregate component can efficiently calculate all of these:

 - In a messaging app, how many messages have been sent within the past month?
 - Offset-based pagination: view the 14th page of photos, where each page has